 Prevention of High Blood Pressure

-Since, high blood pressure is a silent disease and shows no signs and symptoms, you need to visit your physician regularly to check your blood pressure levels as a preventive measure.
+Since it is a silent disease and shows no signs and symptoms, you need to visit your physician regularly to check your blood pressure levels as a preventive measure.
 You can also use a home monitoring device to check your blood pressure on a regular basis.

 Be Alert: Pre-hypertension

-Systolic blood pressure (Upper number): It is the pressure in your blood vessels when your heart beats; Diastolic blood pressure (Lower number): It is the pressure in your blood vessels when your heart rests between beats.
+Systolic blood pressure (Upper number): It is the pressure in your blood vessels when your heart beats; Diastolic blood pressure (Lower number): It is the pressure in your vessels when your heart rests between beats.

 - Be physically active